gbergamin/dir2warc/README.md

 Please note:
 * the new URL identifier is formed by _http://[UUID].memoria.bncf/filename_.
 Of course 'memoria.bncf' can be changed according to one's preferences
 * both html page and text page created, are available inside the WARC.
-  * the html page can be used to navigate on the web  the content of the [directory] using applications like _webrecorder_ or _wayback machine_ and the ne WARC created
+  * the html page can be used to navigate on the web  the content of the [directory] using applications like _webrecorder_ or _wayback machine_ and the new WARC created
   * the txt can be used as a sort of map of the content included in WARC: it links new identifiers with the old ones